-Figure 6: Top view of RiteTrax® section with lighted lock on in fully seated position.
+Figure 6: Top view of RiteTrax \otimes section with lighted lock on in fully seated position.

-The lighted lockon included in your set snaps into any RiteTrax® track section roadbed and functions as the interface between the track and the lighted lockon.
+lighted lockon.
 To remove this knock-out grab the knock-out with a pair of pliers and gently twist the knock-out until it snaps away from the roadbed base.
 Once the knock-out has been removed, snap the lighted lockon into the roadbed taking care to make sure that the lockon arms snap into the roadbed electrical receptors.
 To complete the connection between the RiteTrax® track section and the transformer, simply plug in the color-coded wire harness that was included in your set.